Technologicat/unpythonic/doc/design-notes.md

 The oft-quoted single-expression limitation of the Python ``lambda`` is ultimately a herring, as this library demonstrates.
 The real problem is the statement/expression dichotomy.
 In Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
 (This observation has been earlier made by others, too; see e.g. the [Wikipedia page on anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function#Python).)
 We can work around some of this:

+ - The expr macro `do[]` gives us sequencing, i.e. allows to use, in any expression position, multiple expressions that run in the specified order.
  - The expr macro ``cond[]`` gives us a general ``if``/``elif``/``else`` expression.
    - Without it, the expression form of `if` (that Python already has) could be used, but readability suffers if nested, since it has no ``elif``.
 Actually, [`and` and `or` are sufficient for full generality](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers even more.
    - So we use macros to define a ``cond`` expression, essentially duplicating a feature the language already almost has.
 See [our macros](macros.md).
- - Functional looping (with TCO, to boot) is possible.
-See the constructs in ``unpythonic.fploop``.
+ - Functional looping (with TCO) gives us equivalents of ``for`` and ``while``.
+See the constructs in ``unpythonic.fploop``, particularly ``looped`` and ``breakably_looped``.
  - ``unpythonic.ec.call_ec`` gives us ``return`` (the ec).
  - ``unpythonic.misc.raisef`` gives us ``raise``, and ``unpythonic.misc.tryf`` gives us ``try``/``except``/``else``/``finally``.
- - A lambda can be named (``unpythonic.misc.namelambda``, with some practical limitations on the fully qualified name of nested lambdas).
+ - A lambda can be named, see ``unpythonic.misc.namelambda``.
+   - There are some practical limitations on the fully qualified name of nested lambdas.
- - Even an anonymous function can recurse with some help (``unpythonic.fun.withself``).
+   - Note this does not bind the name to an identifier at the use site, so the name cannot be used to recurse.
+The point is that the name is available for inspection, and it will show in tracebacks.
+ - A lambda can recurse using ``unpythonic.fun.withself``.
+You will get a `self` argument that points to the lambda itself, and is passed implicitly, like `self` usually in Python.
+ - A lambda can define a class using the three-argument form of the builtin `type` function.
+For an example, see [Peter Corbett (2005): Statementless Python](https://gist.github.com/brool/1679908), a complete minimal Lisp interpreter implemented as a single Python expression.
+ - A lambda can import a module using the builtin `__import__`, or better, `importlib.import_module`.
+ - A lambda can assert by using an if-expression and then ``raisef`` to actually raise the ``AssertionError``.
+   - This can be packaged into a function ``assertf``, though that requires jumping through some hoops to produce a traceback that omits ``assertf`` itself.
+See ``equip_with_traceback``.
  - Context management (``with``) is currently **not** available for lambdas, even in ``unpythonic``.
+   - Aside from the `async` stuff, this is the last hold-out preventing full generality, so we will likely add an expression form of ``with`` in a future version.
+This is tracked in [issue #76](https://github.com/Technologicat/unpythonic/issues/76).

 Still, ultimately one must keep in mind that Python is not a Lisp.
 Not all of Python's standard library is expression-friendly; some standard functions and methods lack return values - even though a call is an expression!
 For example, `set.add(x)` returns `None`, whereas in an expression context, returning `x` would be much more useful, even though it does have a side effect.